Four Ways to Invest in Quantum Computing

 D-Wave Quantum

-D-Wave Quantum (QBTS) got its start back in 1999.
+D-Wave Quantum (QBTS) got its start in 1999.
 The company's co-founders from the University of British Columbia saw a need for innovation with qubit designs.

-Getting to commercialization has certainly taken some time.
+Getting to commercialization has taken some time.
 Then again, the industry has only gained traction with customers in recent years.

-"One of the most positive trends we're seeing at D-Wave is the growing number of customers moving applications into production," said CEO Dr. Alan Baratz.
+"One of the most positive trends we're seeing at D-Wave is the growing number of customers moving applications into production," said CEO Alan Baratz.
 "Because we offer annealing quantum computing, a type of quantum computing that is uniquely suited for solving complex optimization problems and is commercial-grade now, our customers are realizing value from the technology today."

 Is there an ETF for quantum computing?

-And in late March, Julian Kelly, Google Quantum AI's director of hardware, gave his timeline for quantum computing, saying practical applications of the technology are roughly five years out.
+Last March, Julian Kelly, Google Quantum AI's director of hardware, gave his timeline for quantum computing, saying practical applications of the technology are roughly five years out.

 For investors, the bottom line is to remain cautious, as quantum computing stocks have proven themselves to be highly volatile.
 If you choose to invest in the developing industry, make sure to do so with money you can afford to lose.